DynamoDS/Dynamo/src/Tools/TransformXMLToJSONUsingXSLT/README.md

 ### Diagram of process
 As a reference of the process you can see the image below.
 ![diagram](Process.JPG)
-Note : Files that are the output of the process could be used as a data source to execute fast and slow tests in parallel.
+Note : Files that are the output of the process could be used as a data source to execute fast and slow tests in CI pipeline.

 **AutoDesk Dynamo Team**